alexwlchan/alexwlchan.net/src/_drafts/creating-a-locking-service-in-a-scala-type-class.md

 ```

 This gives us a LockDao implementation that's pretty simple, and we can use whenever we need a LockDao in tests.

+Because it's only for testing, it doesn't need to be thread-safe or especially robust.
+This code is quite simple, so we're more likely to get it right.
+When a caller uses this in tests, they can trust the LockDao is behaving correctly and focus on how they use it, and not worry about bugs in the locking code.

 Here's what it looks like in practice:

 ```scala